Is My Quote Fair?

 Contractor markup is the percentage a GC adds on top of sub costs and materials to cover overhead and profit.

-How much should a plumbing contractor charge in Tennessee?
+How much does a plumbing contractor typically charge in Tennessee?

 There's no single right answer — plumbing pricing in Tennessee varies by zip code, scope, materials, and the contractor's overhead.
 A typical job in Tennessee looks like a service-call repair, fixture replacement, or partial repipe — not a full remodel rough-in; totals move most with accessibility (slab vs crawlspace vs basement), pipe material, and fixture count.
-What matters is whether your specific quote lines up with what local contractors are charging for comparable work.
-MarkupAlert compares every line item in your quote against regional pricing data for your Tennessee zip code and flags anything that looks inflated, so you walk into the negotiation with numbers — not a hunch.
+Is My Quote Fair? compares every line item in your quote against typical regional pricing data for your Tennessee zip code and surfaces lines that appear above the typical range — so you can ask better questions and pair the comparison with quotes from at least one other licensed local contractor.
+Informational only — not professional construction or appraisal advice.